defeo/class-cost/technical-annex.md

 #### 3.2.1	KNOWLEDGE CREATION, TRANSFER OF KNOWLEDGE AND CAREER DEVELOPMENT

-Owing to its interdisciplinary nature, and to the wide range of skills involved, the Action will alternate large meetings aimed at all partners and smaller focused meetings gathering participants from one or two Working Groups.
+Owing to its interdisciplinary nature, and to the wide range of skills involved, the Action will alternate between large meetings aimed at all partners, and smaller focused meetings gathering participants from one or two Working Groups.

 Concretely, the Action will be structured around yearly meetings, in rotating locations, aimed at all participants and open to outside researchers.
-The meeting will have both an educational component, in the form of lectures, and a research one, in the form of contributed talks, posters, and work sessions.
-To encourage outside participation, the Action will seek to co-locate the meetings with related conferences, e.g., Eurocrypt or ANTS.
+The meeting will have both an educational component, in the form of lectures, and a research component, in the form of contributed talks, posters, and work sessions.
+To encourage outside participation, the Action will seek to co-locate these meetings with related conferences, e.g., Eurocrypt or ANTS.
 Lecturers will be encouraged to write lecture notes, and the notes will be collected on the website of the Action.
 Whenever